nimbella/netlify-plugin-nimbella/README.md

 netlify addons:create nimbella
 ```

 The add-on will create a Nimbella namespace where your resources are allocated.
-Your Nimbella namespace includes your serverless functions, a dedicated key-value store, and access to an integrated object store.
+Your Nimbella namespace includes your serverless APIs, a dedicated key-value store, and access to an integrated object store.

 <!--TODO: add steps to claim the namespace and configure `nim` CLI when the flow is enabled. -->
 <!--You may claim the namespace and login to your Nimbella account by running `netlify addons:auth nimbella`.-->